Proto:Super Mario 3D Land

 Entire TestBgm Song

-Interestingly enough, when properly stitched together, they create a complete song!
+Interestingly enough, when properly stitched together, they create a short remix of the Underground theme.

 Convert the versions from the final for comparison (And use compare templates too), as well as convert fast versions.